 2.2 The following activities will require the Council’s prior written permission:

 - Establishing or maintaining any animal boarding establishment, including dog day care services.

-- Establishing or maintaining a pet shop, animal hospital, or refuge centre for the keeping, selling, or treating of animals that also operates a business as a boarding establishment.
+- Establishing or maintaining a pet shop, pet grooming facility, cattery, animal hospital, or refuge centre for the keeping, selling, or treating of animals that also operates a business as a boarding establishment.